Nixtla/statsforecast/experiments/m3/README.md

 Building upon the original design, we further included [A simple combination of univariate models](https://www.sciencedirect.com/science/article/abs/pii/S0169207019300585) in the comparison.

-This ensemble is formed by averaging four statistical models: `ARIMA`, `ETS`, `CES` and `DynamicOptimizedTheta`.
+This ensemble is formed by averaging four statistical models: [`AutoARIMA`](https://www.jstatsoft.org/article/view/v027i03), [`ETS`](https://robjhyndman.com/expsmooth/), [`CES`](https://onlinelibrary.wiley.com/doi/full/10.1002/nav.22074) and [`DynamicOptimizedTheta`](https://doi.org/10.1016/j.ijforecast.2016.02.005).
 This combination won sixth place and was the simplest ensemble among the top 10 performers in the M4 competition.

 For the experiment, we use StatsForecast's implementation of Arima, ETS, CES and DOT.